DexCom (NASDAQ:DXCM) PT Raised to $300.00

-DexCom (NASDAQ:DXCM) had its price target upped by equities researchers at Stephens from $255.00 to $300.00 in a note issued to investors on Friday, BenzingaRatingsTable reports.
-The firm presently has an “overweight” rating on the medical device company’s stock.
-Stephens’ price objective indicates a potential upside of 18.95% from the company’s current price.
+DexCom (NASDAQ:DXCM) had its price target increased by Stifel Nicolaus from $250.00 to $300.00 in a research note issued on Friday, The Fly reports.
+The brokerage currently has a “buy” rating on the medical device company’s stock.
+Stifel Nicolaus’ target price suggests a potential upside of 3.55% from the stock’s previous close.

-DexCom (NASDAQ:DXCM) last announced its quarterly earnings results on Thursday, February 13th.
-The medical device company reported $1.15 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.74 by $0.41.
-DexCom had a positive return on equity of 16.16% and a negative net margin of 12.68%.
-Equities research analysts predict that DexCom will post 1.43 earnings per share for the current fiscal year.
+DexCom (NASDAQ:DXCM) last released its quarterly earnings data on Thursday, February 13th.
+The medical device company reported $1.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.74 by $0.41.
+DexCom had a negative net margin of 12.68% and a positive return on equity of 16.16%.
+The business had revenue of $462.80 million during the quarter, compared to analyst estimates of $457.00 million.
+On average, research analysts anticipate that DexCom will post 1.43 EPS for the current fiscal year.

-In related news, EVP Richard Doubleday sold 1,533 shares of the business’s stock in a transaction that occurred on Friday, November 22nd.
-The stock was sold at an average price of $217.56, for a total transaction of $333,519.48.
-Following the completion of the sale, the executive vice president now directly owns 48,444 shares in the company, valued at $10,539,476.64.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Barbara Kahn sold 9,000 shares of the business’s stock in a transaction that occurred on Thursday, December 12th.
-The stock was sold at an average price of $205.14, for a total value of $1,846,260.00.
-Following the sale, the director now owns 2,613 shares of the company’s stock, valued at $536,030.82.
+In other news, CEO Kevin R. Sayer sold 6,000 shares of the business’s stock in a transaction on Monday, February 10th.
+The shares were sold at an average price of $242.39, for a total transaction of $1,454,340.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Patrick Michael Murphy sold 500 shares of the business’s stock in a transaction on Monday, February 10th.
+The shares were sold at an average price of $240.59, for a total transaction of $120,295.00.
 The disclosure for this sale can be found here.
-Insiders have sold 47,427 shares of company stock valued at $10,539,425 over the last quarter.
-0.88% of the stock is owned by company insiders.
+Insiders have sold a total of 47,427 shares of company stock valued at $10,539,425 over the last 90 days.
+Company insiders own 0.88% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Jennison Associates grew its holdings in DexCom by 182.7% in the 3rd quarter.
-Jennison Associates now owns 964,112 shares of the medical device company’s stock valued at $82,779,000 after buying an additional 623,059 shares in the last quarter.
-Gerstein Fisher purchased a new stake in DexCom in the 3rd quarter valued at $314,000.
-Janus Capital Management purchased a new stake in DexCom in the 3rd quarter valued at $8,500,000.
-Assetmark purchased a new stake in DexCom in the 3rd quarter valued at $0.
-Finally, Beacon Capital Management purchased a new stake in DexCom in the 4th quarter valued at $0.
-Hedge funds and other institutional investors own 97.85% of the company’s stock.
+A number of large investors have recently made changes to their positions in DXCM.
+TCI Wealth Advisors Inc. grew its position in DexCom by 1,475.0% in the fourth quarter.
+TCI Wealth Advisors Inc. now owns 126 shares of the medical device company’s stock worth $28,000 after acquiring an additional 118 shares in the last quarter.
+Harel Insurance Investments & Financial Services Ltd. grew its position in DexCom by 54.8% in the fourth quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 178 shares of the medical device company’s stock worth $39,000 after acquiring an additional 63 shares in the last quarter.
+Steward Partners Investment Advisory LLC grew its position in DexCom by 33.3% in the third quarter.
+Steward Partners Investment Advisory LLC now owns 280 shares of the medical device company’s stock worth $41,000 after acquiring an additional 70 shares in the last quarter.
+Neo Ivy Capital Management purchased a new position in DexCom in the third quarter worth $54,000.
+Finally, FinTrust Capital Advisors LLC purchased a new position in DexCom in the fourth quarter worth $59,000.
+Institutional investors own 97.85% of the company’s stock.

 DexCom, Inc, a medical device company, focuses on the design, development, and commercialization of continuous glucose monitoring (CGM) systems in the United States and internationally.
 The company offers its systems for ambulatory use by people with diabetes; and for use by healthcare providers.
 Its products include DexCom G6, a CGM system for diabetes management; DexCom G5 mobile CGM system to communicate directly to patient's mobile device; DexCom G4 PLATINUM system for continuous use by adults with diabetes; and DexCom Share, a remote monitoring system.